-In this post you’ll learn some tips for shopping vintage online and what to look for.
-Whether your design aesthetic leans towards modern, transitional or farmhouse…vintage pieces give your home a stamp of it’s own!
+In this post you’ll learn some tips for shopping vintage online and where to look.
+Whether your design aesthetic leans towards modern, transitional or farmhouse…vintage pieces give your home a stamp of its own!

 Firstly, I’ve received so many wonderful emails and comments on social media about my decor over the years.
 I truly thank you for that and it keeps me going, knowing that I provide some inspiration.
 And this mirror!
 I just found this beauty last week online, and it inspired ME to write this post that could potentially help YOU to find a special piece.
 Plus…readers have been requesting this kind of post, so ask and I do my best to deliver!